mircealungu/mircea/thoughtstream.md

+Sep 15

+Slaves were usually marked.
+Our mark?
+The phone.
+Buying-Chul Han.

+I started reading the book yesterday, and besides spotting already from the first chapter a few debateable syntax decisions, and I must say that the Foreword chapter deserves a place in my Hypes in Software Engineering Lecture: ⁠*Rust is about empowerment no matter what kind of code you are writing now*.
+Rust *empowers you to reach farther, to program with confidence in a wider variety of domains than you did before*.

+Sep 14

+Working out is like pulling back your self perception into your body.
+From the mind.
+It’s escaping back into yourself.
+Escaping from what?

+I don’t need more programming for zeeguu.
+I need sales and marketing.
+Maybe.

 Sep 2
 - so many of us are guilty of thinking that just because we can program we can solve social problems.
 Aiki.
+Blockchain.
 Zeeguu.
-Blockchain.

 Aug 31
-- I think I was shaped by my endless reading as a child - adventure, philosophy of life
+- I think I was shaped by my endless reading as a child - adventure, modestly, philosophy of life
-- Being in Milano centrale in reminded how much I like people watching - and I love the “glory” of this place’s architecture
+- Being in Milano Centrale in reminded how much I like people watching - and I love the imposing architecture of this place
-- the enthusiasm of some of these people when they hear - "he’s an IT professor" :)
+- The enthusiasm of some of these people when they hear - "he’s an IT professor".
+Endearing :)
-- Coffee cup as a semaphore art *Art Hotel Navigli*
+- Coffee cup as a semaphore art *Art Hotel Navigli*.

 Aug 18